 - In late summer through autumn, tree of heaven produces large clusters of papery wings (samaras), each with a single central seed.
 The samaras vary from greenish-yellow to red-brown and are often vibrantly colored in the fall.

-- Due to rapid growth and structural weakness, tree of heaven is considered a tree-fall hazard.
+- Due to its rapid growth and structural weakness, tree of heaven is considered a tree-fall hazard.
 Its roots damage pavement, roads, and building foundations in urban areas.

 - Ailanthus forms dense thickets, reducing wildlife habitat, particularly in riparian areas.